Quick Take

 - These fish are incredibly fast and can reach an average speed of 18 feet per second.

-- Female Spanish mackerels can lay thousands of eggs at a time and between 500 000 to 1.5 million eggs throughout the spawning season.
+- Female Spanish mackerels can lay thousands of eggs at a time and between 500,000 and 1.5 million eggs throughout the spawning season.

 - They like to swim in large schools for protection that can stretch up to 20 miles wide.

 Scientific names will vary depending on the species.
 For example, the Atlantic Spanish mackerel’s binomial name is Scomberomorus maculatus.
-It belongs to the order Scombriformes, consisting of nine bony fish families.
+It belongs to the order Scombriformes, consisting of 16 bony fish families.

 Spanish mackerel are members of the Scombridae family, which includes well-known fish like tuna and bonitos.
-Additionally, this family contains some of the most popular sport and food fishes.
-Furthermore, Scombridae also boasts some of the fastest fishes in the world, like the bluefin tuna, which is also the largest of the bony fishes.
+Additionally, this family contains some of the most popular sport and food fish.
+Additionally, Scombridae boasts some of the fastest fish in the world, like the bluefin tuna, which is among the largest bony fishes but is surpassed in weight by the ocean sunfish.

 While the various species differ in shape, coloration, and size, they generally have the same torpedo-shaped bodies with short finlets before their tail fins.
 Additionally, they have silver bodies with spots or stripes.
-They vary in size between 1 to 8 feet long and weigh between 1 to 180 pounds.
+They vary in size up to about 37 inches long and weigh between 1 and 13 pounds.

 These fish are generally found in large schools that measure around 20 miles wide.
 They hunt by forcing small schools of fish into tight groups at the water’s surface.
 Spanish mackerels are agile and fast swimmers, reaching average speeds of 18 feet per second.
-They are a migratory species and migrate south during spring to the northern regions of the Gulf of Mexico.
-Then, when fall comes around, they swim back to the eastern Gulf of south Florida and the western Gulf to Mexico.
+They are a migratory species and migrate north during spring to the northern regions of the Gulf of Mexico.
+Then, when fall arrives, they swim back to the eastern Gulf off South Florida and the western Gulf of Mexico.

-Spanish mackerel are found across the globe, with large populations on the Florida coast and the Gulf of Mexico.
-They typically inhabit shallow waters and ocean bottoms.
-They usually live at depths of 10 to 40 feet but are often found at depths of 80 feet.
+Spanish mackerel are found across the globe, with large populations off the Florida coast and the Gulf of Mexico.
+They typically inhabit shallow coastal waters and ocean floors. they usually live at depths of 20 to 40 feet but are often found at depths of up to 115 feet.
 While these mackerels mainly occur in open water, they have been found over reefs, deep seagrass beds, and shallow estuaries.

 The Spanish mackerel usually preys on: